Skip to main content

 Q: What are the benefits of the on-page wrapper

-Because the on-page solution is NOT applied through DFP, it has a few advantages over the creative wrapper deployments:
+Because the on-page solution is NOT applied through GAM, it has a few advantages over a creative wrapper deployment:

 • Supports SafeFrames